jeremymtan/Jeremy_Tan_IDS706_Week9/README.md

 └── test_main.py
 ```
 ### Purpose of Project
-The purpose of this project is to build upon the last three mini-projects to simulate best practices of continuous integration in Data Science projects.
-I use the Congress dataset provided by FiveThirtyEight to produce sample descriptive statistics and visualizations.
+TThe project's purpose is to demonstrate proficiency in setting up and utilizing a cloud-hosted Jupyter Notebook environment, specifically using Google Colab.
+This includes performing data manipulation tasks on a provided sample dataset.

 ## Preparation
 1. Open codespaces